 Hybrid work has quickly become the norm—and it has a major impact on job satisfaction, productivity, and diversity.
 But what are the pitfalls?
 Discover the pros and cons, and learn how to make hybrid work a success.

 The biggest change in the workplace over the past five years?
-We would go so far as to say that it is the shift toward more hybrid work arrangements.
+We’d argue that it’s the shift toward more hybrid work.

 Just over five years ago, we knew virtually nothing about Teams and Zoom, but now we can’t imagine our work lives without them.
 We were caught off guard by the coronavirus, and that has significantly changed the way we think about and approach work-life balance.